100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 Marina Bay Event Square (Bayfront)

-For January 2023, Pink Blossoms brings eight taps of their own beers to the CBD in a roving truck.
+Pink Blossoms brings eight taps of their own beers beyond the taproom in a roving truck.
 Flights of four beers (5.5 fl oz), 8- and 16-oz pours are available, as are small fried and crispy dishes.
 The Marina Bay Event Square is at the end of Marina Bay Sands Shoppes outside Black Tap.

 TAP Craft Beer Bar